dps923/winter2020/notes/week10.md

 1. Which way you choose will depend on your needs and preferences, and the logic at the time.
 1. Returning to the fetched results controller (frc) topic, the frc will "monitor... and report on... changes... [to] update the user interface".
 Implementing that should be done by using the code in the project template.
 1. Core Location is the technology that enables a developer to use geographic location data in an app.
-1. There are mny parts to this technology, but its core or base part is the `CLLocationManager` object.
+1. There are many parts to an that uses location services, but its core or base part is the `CLLocationManager` object.
 That knows how to use the device's locators, and report the results.
 1. Using location is a privacy-sensitive task, so the developer must ask the user for consent.
-1. The location data gathering task is highly-configurable, with regard to frequency, accuracy, and so on.
+1. The location data gathering task is highly configurable, with regard to frequency, accuracy, and so on.
 1. There is a standard approach to getting location data, which must be used.
 1. In addition, the hosting controller *must* conform to the `CLLocationManagerDelegate`, so that events that arise can be handled.
 1. *Reverse geocoding* is the name given to the task of converting a GPS coordinate into a street address.